 The library staff strives to process all faculty requests for course reserves in a timely manner possible and in conformance to copyright law, as required by the UCF Office of the General Counsel.

-- Print materials can be put on reserve at the John C. Hitt Library on the 2nd floor at the Circulation Desk, at the Curriculum Materials Center (CMC), or at the Rosen Library.
+- Print materials can be put on reserve at the John C. Hitt Library on the 2nd floor at the Circulation Desk, the Curriculum Materials Center (CMC), the Downtown Campus Library, or at the Rosen Library.